EliaKr/new-school-robotics-fe/README.md

 - Details denoted with `xxx` need to be filled in by the user.

 ## Code <a name="code"></a>
+The code file that runs on the robot can be found at `src/xfinal.py`.
+To run it 6 libraries are required.
+These libraries are contained in the `/src/libraries/` folder and consist of time, numpy, OpenCV, dlib, TMC_2209 and RPi.GPIO.
+The `xfinal.py` file contains all the code needed to complete all the tasks required by the Future Engineers competition regulations.
+In this section we are going to explain in detail every section of the code and how it all works to accomplish the goal required.

+### Initial Setup <a name="codesetup"></a>
+Lines 1-69 of the code contain all the code required to initialize the robot's systems and prepare the GPIO pins for the next code sections.
+In more detail:
+- Lines 1-5 `import` the necessary libraries for the code to work.
+- Line 6 `GPIO.setmode(GPIO.BCM)` declares the GPIO pin numbering system used in the program.
+- Lines 9-18 declare integrers that contain the GPIO pin numbers for all devices that use GPIO.
+This is done for easier and more efficient coding in the following sections.
+- Lines 21-30 `setup` the GPIO pins as inputs and outputs, while also enable the internal pull down resistor of pin 27, the pin used for the button.
+- Lines 34-47 `set` the parameters used for stepper motor operations, like the microstepping resolution, max current, acceleration and speed.
+- Line 49 enables the motor with the command `tmc.setMotorEnabled(True)`
+- Lines 52-53 enables the PWM output of pin 17, where the servo is connected, thus enabling the servo.
+- Lines 55-69 contain the parameters for the OpenCV `masks` used for isolating the red and green colors later in the code.
+Isolating the colors allows us to measure their prevalence in the image and adjust the robot's movement accordingly.

+### Functions <a name="functions"></a>
+The code is written in such a way where most code is contained in pre-defined functions, which are called in the main loop.
+These functions enable control of the robot and use of sensor data.
+They are defined in lines 72-169.
+- Lines 72-109 contain the functions for distance measurement using the ultrasonic sensors placed in the front, left and right sides of the robot.
+These sensors work on the principle of measuring the time between the transmission of an ultrasonic pulse and the receipt of its echo in the sensor.
+The functions measure the amount of time taken and perform all the necessary calculations to convert it to a centimeter `distance` output.
+- Lines 111-123 contain the functions for the operation of the steering servo motor.
+Steering the robot is accomplished by changing the duty cycle of the `PWM` output of the servo pin, thus instantly changing the direction of the steering servo motor.
+- Lines 126-139 define the functions used for the robot's linear movement.
+The back-axle stepper motor is controlled with the `tmc.runToPositionSteps` command, which allows us to precisely define the steps and consequently the angle the motor will travel in a single movement.
+This allows us to control the exact distance the robot will travel during any movement.
+- Lines 141-169 contain the functions used for detecting the presence of the red and green obstacles in front of the robot.
+This is accomplished by use of a mask for each color and calculation of the presence of each color in the image, by calculating the number of pixels covered by the mask.
+These functions return a `True` or `False` boolean value, which is used in the main loop.

+### Main Code <a name="maincode"></a>
+The main code section, in lines 172-212, contains a loop, which works to check the values of the robot's sensor and camera inputs and manipulate the robot's movement in such a way to accomplish the WRO Future Engineers tasks.
+This loop repeats until the robot has completed 3 revolutions.
+Detection of the revolutions is done by use of a counter that raises by one in value when the robot makes a turn at a corner.

+While this counter indicated that less than 3 revolutions have been completed the robot takes constant measurements of the distance measured by each of the 3 ultrasonic sensors and when there is free space in front of it it keeps going `forward()`.
+When a wall is detected the robot completes a turn to the direction where it detects is should go.
+This detection is done by measuring the distance on each side and turning to the one with the most space.
+This ensures that the robot can complete both the qualifying and final rounds, no matter the direction in which it was initially placed.

+When completing the movement it also checks for the presence of obstacles in front of it and moves accordingly.
+The detection of obstacles works by checking the output of the OpenCV functions described in the previous sections.
+There is also wall detection by measuring the distance to the walls.
+If the distance is smaller than the threshold the robot turns away from the wall automatically.

 ## Bug Fixing <a name="bugs"></a>
 - **The motor doesn't operate normally, it runs in a random direction every time:** Make sure that the login shell over serial is disabled, then reboot.